 The map in PDF format is available here.

 A Clef – The Square of Roses

 While continuing the route, take a look left in the Roman garden courtyard.
 The history of the Roman garden begins in 1882 with the miss the underground basements built beneath

 the courtyard with the arts gallery in there, displaying a vast variety of the artwork collections from the Liepaja artists of the 20th century.
 The notes will continue taking you along Zivju Street and the Walk of Fame of Latvia’s most renowned rock and pop musicians.

-Do – Madame Hoyer’s Hotel
+Do – Madame Hoyer’s Guest House

-There are several unique 17th and 18th century buildings at the intersection of Kungu and Bariu streets.
-The former Madame Hoyer’s hotel – one of the oldest residential houses in Liepaja – is most noticeable and currently undergoing the process of carefully restoring it to become a 17th–19th century Interior museum.
+There are several unique 17th and 18th century buildings at the intersection of Kungu and Bariņu streets.
+The former Madame Hoyer’s Guest House – one of the oldest residential houses in Liepaja – is most noticeable and currently undergoing the process of carefully restoring it to become a 17th–19th century Interior museum.
 The stone building located to the left is a typical example of 17th–18th century construction.
 Whereas one of the city’s oldest remaining types of structures is located just behind Madame Hoyer’s house – the 17th century log house built on a low stone base foundation with a steep tiled roof.
 The walls of these old houses shelter tales and stories about the presence in Liepaja of Russian Czar Peter I and Swedish King Charles XII.
 Following the route, we advise you to pay attention to the unusual brick-covered pavement on Palmu Street, which was constructed about 150 years ago from over-burned bricks.

 Re – Peter’s Market